CAGE Questionnaire: How to Know If You Have an Alcohol Problem

 1. Consistently Drinking More Than You Had Planned

-From time to time, you may end up drinking more than you intended to for a number of reasons: your favorite team might have gone into overtime during a big game, or you stayed out later than normal celebrating a milestone or holiday.
+From time to time, you may end up drinking more than you intended for several reasons: your favorite team might have gone into overtime during a big game, or you stayed out later than normal celebrating a milestone or holiday.

 But, if you find yourself consistently drinking more than you had planned or are unable to stop drinking after you start, it may be a sign of a bigger problem.